Steps for a successful Proxmox VE 9 upgrade

 • systemctl stop pve-cluster pvedaemon pveproxy (only if you plan node-only work)

-If you must test first, boot the Proxmox VE 9 installer ISO on a USB and run it in live/test mode where possible.
-That reveals driver problems without changing the host.
+If you want to test first, boot the Proxmox VE 9 installer ISO on a USB and run it in live/test mode where possible.
+That shows driver problems without changing the host.

 Backups save time.